Wanli Emperor Zhu Yijun — An Intelligent but Destructive Monarch of the Ming Dynasty

 Besides few important ministers, most of the Ming's officials barely could see the Wanli Emperor anymore.

-No one knew exactly what happened in that year, which made this passionate and diligent young emperor changed to a lazy and indifferent monarch.
+No one knew exactly what happened in that year, which made this passionate and diligent young emperor changed into a lazy and indifferent monarch.

 However, something important did happen during that period, which might be part of the reason for his sudden change.